zeenea/tabular-data-to-business-glossaries-annotation-dataset/README.md

 We collected 226 Datasets (Tables) from [data.gov](https://data.gov/) using their API.
 We searched for datasets related to **Transport** field, the choice of the field was arbitrary.

+The table bellow describes some statistics about columns and rows in the collected datasets:

 | Statistics on datasets                |      |
 |---------------------------------------|------|
 | Number of datasets                    | 226  |